University College Birmingham: Locations and facilities

-The university has buildings at Summer Row and Newhall Street, as well as the Postgraduate Centre at George Street.
+The university has buildings at Summer Row (including the Link Building), Camden House on East Parade, McIntyre House, Moss House, and James Cond Building on George Street.

 In addition, the university has halls of residence, with space for 872 students, at The Maltings and Cambrian Hall, which are both situated just off Broad Street, the main entertainment district in the city.
 The new development at The Maltings also includes a sports hall, shop and student bar, Joshuas.

-The university has a range of specialist facilities including training restaurants, a fully equipped health and leisure club, libraries, hairdressing and beauty therapy salons, food and beverage test laboratories, a video production suite, demonstration theatres and computer suites including a facility for Early Years students.
+The university has a range of specialist facilities, including training restaurants, a health and leisure club, libraries, hairdressing and beauty therapy salons, food and beverage test laboratories, a video production suite, demonstration theatres and computer suites, including a facility for Early Years students.
+UCB also specialise in bakery and patisserie, with students producing products for the Cakes & Bakes shop at Summer Row.

-The college opened a second teaching building in 2001 at Richmond House, in nearby Newhall Street which houses its hairdressing and beauty salons and sports therapy suites, both of which are open to the public.
-Further education courses in sport and tourism are also taught there.
-In 2014, UCB opened its new Postgraduate Centre at George Street, a dedicated teaching and research facility for its postgraduate students.
+The college opened a teaching building in 2001 at Richmond House, in nearby Newhall Street, which housed its hairdressing and beauty salons and sports therapy suites, both of which were open to the public.
+Further education courses in sport and tourism were also taught there.
+This closed in 2021, with teaching and facilities moving back to Summer Row.
+In 2014, UCB opened its new Postgraduate Centre, McIntyre House on George Street, a dedicated teaching and research facility for its postgraduate students.
+UCB opened Moss House in 2020, James Cond in 2023, and Camden House, which includes the new 6th Form building, from September 2024.